nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Examples:

 - `edit event 1 t/2024-03-21 v/Jane's Salon` Edits the time and venue of the 1st event to be `2024-03-21` and `Jane's Salon` respectively.
-- `edit event 2 n/Movie Screening v/` Edits the name of the 2nd event to be `Movie Screening` and clears the venue.
+- `edit event 2 n/Movie Screening v/ p/` Edits the name of the 2nd event to be `Movie Screening` and clears the venue and points of contact of the person.

 ![result for 'edit event'](images/edit_event.png)